 Five Easy Day Trips from Sydney by Train

 These five easy day trips from Sydney by train mean that you don’t need a car to explore the city’s outer reaches.
 If you take the train, everyone can relax and take in the scenery.
 You can even enjoy a few cheeky drinks at lunch if you like and snooze on the trip home!
-I have chosen five that take two hours or less, so you will have enough time on arrival to explore and enjoy the destination.
+I have chosen journeys that take two hours or less, so you will have enough time on arrival to explore and enjoy the destination.

 This page contains affiliate links.
 Please see our full disclosure policy for more details.